harvard-edge/MAVBench/README.md

 # Welcome to MAVBench  (Note: We plan to release the code, build scripts and a docker by Micro conference 2018(Oct 20th).
-As is, the code needs to get cleaned up and the repos might be merged, so please stay tuned)
+As is, the code needs to get cleaned up and the repos might be merged, so please STAY TUNED!!!)
+This README explains how to setup and use MAVBench.

 FORMATTING TODOs: change all the bulles for instructions to numbers.